-While security experts in both the healthcare and privacy industries can really only suggest a more in-depth background check and evaluation process to potential employees before hiring to ensure specific protection against inside jobs such as these, providers can also help to close security gaps using alternative strategies.
+While security experts in both the healthcare and privacy industries can really only suggest a more in-depth background check and evaluation process to potential employees before hiring, document shredding can also provide a solution for filling security gaps.

 Typically, state laws will govern the required period of time that medical records must be retained, but providers should nevertheless keep the Health Insurance Portability and Accountability Act (HIPAA) in mind.

 Once a paper medical record has reached its required retention period, it is no longer of use to a provider, and should be properly destroyed in order to protect patient privacy and prevent the chances of a provider’s medical records being stolen or misused by identity thieves.